 So it goes without saying, there’s going to be a built-in rookie card market for anyone capable of bursting onto the scene in this fashion.
 Here are some for your consideration!

-Joe Burrow Rookie Card Options from Panini (Find Bargain on eBay)
+Joe Burrow Rookie Cards from Panini Prizm Draft (Find Bargain on eBay)

 If you’re looking to go big, Panini is the brand you want.
 So far the most valuable seems to be the rare parallels of the Panini Select set but the 2 Panini Prizms shown above are nothing to laugh at either.
 One shows Joe rolling out of the pocket (is that Justin Jefferson he’s looking for), while the other features a Burrow who appears ready for a big hit.